-Each year, localities submit a list of all arms-length transactions that took place in their jurisdiction to the Virginia Department of Taxation (TAX) and a study is conducted to determine the median and variance of the ratios of the assessments to sales prices.
-The standards are generally defined by the IAAO 'Standards on Ratio Studies', as an appraisal level (median) between 90% and 110%, for any class of property and a variance of generally less than 15% based on property type.
+Each year, localities submit a list of all arms-length transactions that took place in their jurisdiction to the Virginia Department of Taxation (TAX) and a ratio is calculated that shows how closely a composite of the sales is to 100% valuation.
 The most recent report released by TAX (as of Jan.
-2022) was for the 2020 assessment year and indicated a median ratio of 94.38% and a variance of 8.89% in Albemarle County.
+2019) was for the 2017 assessment year and indicated a median ratio of 93.35% in Albemarle.
+The study used in the Assessor's Office for the 2020 reassessment included over 2,000 sales with a median ratio of 100% based on our own calculations, but not yet validated by TAX.